 Crockers advises that purchasers should always seek legal advice before entering into any contract.

-The Crockers sales team welcome these clarifications and recommend that purchasers should always seek legal advice before entering into any contract.
-Contact one of the team for a FREE property appraisal at firstname.lastname@example.org
+The Crockers team welcomes these clarifications and recommends that purchasers should always seek legal advice before entering into any contract.